Gouthamve/geekon.tech/content/post/golang-lexing-parsing.md

 TypeLit   = ArrayType | StructType | PointerType | FunctionType | InterfaceType | SliceType | MapType | ChannelType .
 ```

-Even we simply look at one token and then move into parsing that:
+Even here, we simply look at one token and then move into parsing that:

 ```
 func (p *parser) tryIdentOrType() ast.Expr {